 Doctors are very intelligent.
 Some of them therefore think they can make great financial decisions too.
 But many of them make mistakes leading to financial losses.
 For example many doctors do not buy enough insurance at the right time to cover them and their family.
 They realise later in life that their finances are not well-managed.
 Buying insurance when you are older is expensive.
 Some doctors do buy life insurance but ignore disability insurance.
 This will hurt the finances of the family.

 Some of them are in huge debts due to student loans or loans taken for setting up their practice.
 They are not sure on how to manage these loans.
 Doctors’ services never go out of demand whichever way the economy is going.
 Therefore they can afford to take higher risks in their investment portfolio.
 But many of them are not aware of this and over invest in low risk-low returns products.
 Some of these product might have been mis-sold to them by agents who know their ignorance about such matters – like child future plans & pension plans.
-If the doctor does not have the time nor the inclination for financial planning, he should invest in having a good financial planner who can manage his finances and give him sound investment advice as per his needs and goals.
+If the doctor does not have the time nor the inclination for financial planning for doctors, he should invest in having a good financial planner who can manage his finances and give him sound investment advice as per his needs and goals.